-\item Extensive numerical results are provided, which show that the performance of both radar and communication of \ac{hris}-assisted \ac{mimo} \ac{dfrc} is significantly better than that of the two benchmark schemes, namely \ac{bs}-only system and \ac{bs}-\ac{ris} system.
-Furthermore, we study the impact of the integrated {beampattern} and power allocation of the \ac{hris} and the \ac{bs} on radar detection and wireless communication.
-In particular, under the same communication threshold and transmitted power, we show that the proposed system achieves around $3$~dB radar performance gain over the \ac{bs}-only system and $15$~dB gain over the \ac{bs}-\ac{ris} system. \end{itemize}
+Extensive numerical results show that the performance of both radar and communication of \ac{hris}-assisted \ac{dfrc} outperforms the \acp{bs}-only and random-configured \ac{hris} systems.
+Furthermore, we study the impact of the integrated beampattern and power allocation of the \ac{hris} and the \acp{bs} on radar detection and wireless communication.
+In particular, under the same communication threshold and transmitted power, we show that the proposed system achieves a remarkable $3$~dB improvement in radar performance compared to the \acp{bs}-only system and an impressive $6$ dB gain over the random-configured \ac{hris} system.

 The rest of this paper is organized as follows: Section \ref{sec:system} presents the \ac{hris}-assisted \ac{mimo} \ac{dfrc} system, reviews the considered antenna architectures, and formulates the joint optimization problem in our \ac{dfrc} system.
 Section \ref{sec:Solution} presents efficient methods to optimize the {beampattern} in both antenna architectures of the \ac{bs} and \ac{hris}, while Section \ref{sec:Sims} numerically demonstrates the solution of this proposed system and evaluates its performance in different \ac{dfrc} {settings}.
 Finally, Section \ref{sec:Conclusions} concludes the paper.